Ensuring identities are kept secret

-- Consolidating existing measures enabling the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB) to acquire, use and maintain ‘assumed identities’ and create and maintain legal entities.
+- Consolidates existing measures enabling the New Zealand Security Intelligence Service (NZSIS) and the Government Communications Security Bureau (GCSB) to acquire, use and maintain ‘assumed identities’ and create and maintain legal entities.

-- Explicitly permitting other entities to issue alias documents to NZSIS and GCSB to support an assumed identity, and permitting NZSIS and GCSB to create some forms of supporting documentation (such as fake business cards).
+- Explicitly permits other entities to issue alias documents to NZSIS and GCSB to support an assumed identity, and permits NZSIS and GCSB to create some forms of supporting documentation (such as fake business cards).

-- Explicitly permitting employees of NZSIS and GCSB to make misleading or false statements about their employment in order to do their job and keep themselves safe.
+- Explicitly permits employees of NZSIS and GCSB to make misleading or false statements about their employment in order to do their job and keep themselves safe.

-- Clarifying immunity from civil and criminal liability for those assisting in, and using, assumed identities, conditional on their acting in good faith, with care, and in accordance with the law.
+- Clarifies immunity from civil and criminal liability for those assisting in, and using, assumed identities, conditional on their acting in good faith, with care, and in accordance with the law.

 What is cover?

 The ability of NZSIS and GCSB employees to acquire, use and maintain any identity information necessary to maintain the covert nature of their work.
 Cover also keeps the identity of their employer confidential.